 The Company recognizes revenue when its customer obtains control of promised goods or services, in an amount that reflects the consideration which the entity expects to receive in exchange for those goods or services.
 To determine revenue recognition for arrangement that the Company determines are within the scope of Accounting Standards Codification ("ASC") Topic 606, Revenue from Contracts with Customer ("Topic 606"), the Company performs the following five steps: (i) identify the contract(s) with a customer; (ii) identify the performance obligations in the contract; (iii) determine the transaction price; (iv) allocate the transaction price to the performance obligations in the contract; and (v) recognize revenue when the Company satisfies a performance obligation.
 The Company only applies the five-step model to contracts when it is probable that it will collect the consideration it is entitled to in exchange for the goods or services it transfers to the customer.
-At contract inception, once the contract is determined to be within the scope of Topic 606, the Company assesses the goods or services promised within each contract and determines those that are performance obligations and assesses whether each promised good or service is distinct.
+At contract inception, once the contract is determined to be within the scope of Topic 606, the Company assesses the goods or service is distinct.
 The Company then recognizes as revenue the amount of the transaction price that is allocated to the respective performance obligation when the performance obligation is satisfied.
 The Company has identified one performance obligation, the delivery of FUROSCIX to its customers.
+The Company has not incurred any incremental costs associated with obtaining contracts with customers.
+The Company has not incurred any incremental costs associated with obtaining contracts with customers.
+The Company has not incurred any incremental costs associated with obtaining contracts with customers.
+The Company has not incurred any incremental costs associated with obtaining contracts with customers.
 The Company has not incurred any incremental costs associated with obtaining contracts with customers.
 The Company's revenues consist solely of the sale of FUROSCIX to customers in the United States.